c4spar/cliffy-manual/command/generics.md

 > ❗ It is no longer recommended to define the types manually with the generic
 > parameters.

-The only exception where you define generics manuelly is when you want to organize your sub commands in separate files, than you can use the first two generic constructor parameters which are used do define required global options and types which is explained in [Generic parent types](#generic-parent-types).
+The only exception where you define generics manually is when you want to organize your sub commands in separate files, than you can use the first two generic constructor parameters which are used do define required global options and types which is explained in [Generic parent types](#generic-parent-types).